Refuting Popular Commentators

 “I Myself will fight against you with an outstretched hand and with a strong arm, even in anger, and in fury, and in great wrath.
 And I will smite the inhabitants of this City, both man and beast: they shall die of great pestilence” - Jer.
 21:5-6

 Evidently, according to the vision of Ezekiel (Ezek.
 9:1-11), God-through-angels smote the people in the aforementioned manners and more.
 Jeremiah was describing what Ezekiel was seeing, you know.
 To the praise of the glory of God’s Majesty, the Lord uses armies of angels to rule over the lower world!
-As further testimony of this, it was written,
+God means to bring all of mankind to humbly alongside the King of Babylon, “He doeth according to His will in the Army of Heaven, and among the inhabitants of the earth” (Dan.
+4:35)!
+Yea, and as further testimony of this, it was written,

 “The LORD hath prepared His throne in the Heavens; and His Kingdom ruleth over all.
 Bless the LORD, ye his angels, that excel in strength, that do His commandments, hearkening unto the voice of His word.
 Bless ye the LORD, all ye His hosts; ye ministers of His, that do His pleasure.
 Bless the LORD, all His works in all places of His dominion: bless the LORD, O my soul.” – Psalm 103:19-22